-Inspections will be based on 10 CFR Part 50 and other applicable regulations, commitments, and conditions, including the documents included as part of the licensing basis.
+Inspections will be based on 10 CFR Part 50 and other applicable regulations, commitments, and construction permit conditions, including the documents (such as topical reports) included as part of the licensing basis.
 Inspections will confirm that applicable regulations, requirements, and commitments have been met.
-Selection of inspection attributes will be based on safety considerations, work activities, and .
+Selection of inspection attributes will be based on safety considerations, complexity of work activities, and construction experience.

 07.06 Focus of Inspections

-In order to effectively and efficiently allocate inspection resources, the NRC will perform sampling-type inspections to verify that the with NRC regulations.
+In order to effectively and efficiently allocate inspection resources, the NRC will perform sampling-type inspections to verify that the permit holder complies with NRC regulations.

-will use applicable information from licensing basis documents to identify those SSCs whose failure would most greatly impact safety.
-This approach will safety significant SSCs so that the construction and pre-operational inspection samples focused on those SSCs.
-The amount of inspection and activities selected for inspection should be consistent with the importance to safety of the in those areas.
+Inspection staff will use applicable information from licensing basis documents to identify those SSCs whose failure would most greatly impact safety.
+This approach will identify safety significant SSCs so that the construction and pre-operational inspection samples are focused on those SSCs.
+The amount of inspection and activities selected for inspection should be consistent with the importance to safety of the SSCs and informed by prior inspection results in those construction areas.

 Inspection activities should emphasize the early identification of problem areas.
 It is important that inspectors evaluate whether noted problems represent isolated cases or are symptomatic of more systemic problems.
 To provide the perspective for performing this evaluation, inspectors should consider:

-The extent and the effectiveness of oversight of quality related activities.
+The extent and the effectiveness of permit holder’s oversight of quality related activities.

 Resolution of previously identified problem areas and/or recurring problems.

-The adequacy of the ’s corrective action program to identify, track, trend, resolve, and prevent problem recurrence.
+The adequacy of the permit holder’s corrective action program to identify, track, trend, resolve, and prevent problem recurrence.

-Deficiencies, assessment findings, and problems identified by the or by its consultants, contractors, or suppliers identifying trends and/or problem areas.
+Deficiencies, assessment findings, and problems identified by the permit holder or by its consultants, contractors, or suppliers identifying trends and/or problem areas.

 Whether additional NRC inspection efforts are merited in areas of concern.
-The inspection plan should be considered a living document and can be modified based on inspection findings and .
+The inspection plan should be considered a living document and can be modified based on inspection findings and the quality of construction activities.

 07.07 Management Entrance and Exit Meetings

-Inspectors are required to meet with management as part of every inspection.
-Inspectors should conduct an entrance meeting with the senior representative who has responsibility for the areas to be inspected.
-Each inspection must include the discussion of inspection results with management at a scheduled exit meeting.
-Entrance and exit meetings with personnel should be scheduled to minimize the impact on other activities that are necessary to assure the safe and proper construction of the facility.
+Inspectors are required to meet with permit holder management as part of every inspection.
+Inspectors should conduct an entrance meeting with the senior permit holder representative who has responsibility for the areas to be inspected.
+Each inspection must include the discussion of inspection results with permit holder management at a scheduled exit meeting.
+Entrance and exit meetings with permit holder personnel should be scheduled to minimize the impact on other permit holder activities that are necessary to assure the safe and proper construction of the facility.

 07.08 Inspection Reports (IR)

 Inspection findings shall be documented in inspection reports in accordance with appendix B, “NPUF Construction Inspection Reports.”
-When possible, inspection findings should be integrated into a single inspection report to encompass findings from in-office inspections, and/or one or more .may be documented in a separate inspection report.
-Inspection issues that cannot be resolved at the time of the inspection will be documented as open items (i.e., partial inspections), inspection follow-up items, or unresolved items, in accordance with appendix B. will track open items and subsequent inspections will include resolution of these issues.
+When possible, inspection findings should be integrated into a single inspection report to encompass findings from in-office inspections, and/or one or more onsite inspections.
+Reactive inspections performed in accordance with NRC Management Directive 8.3, “NRC Incident Investigation Program,” may be documented in a separate inspection report.
+Inspection issues that cannot be resolved at the time of the inspection will be documented as open items (i.e., partial inspections), inspection follow-up items (IFIs), or unresolved items (URIs), in accordance with appendix B. Inspection staff will track open items and subsequent inspections will include resolution of these issues.

 07.09 Communication with State and Local Government

 NRR personnel are responsible for coordinating the interface with state and local government and other Federal agencies.
-NRR will coordinate with the State Liaison Officer for communications with state government.
-Inspectors should be aware of NRR’s role and should internal protocols to ensure that NRR is notified of, and consulted on, issues that might involve communications with state and local governments and other Federal agencies.
+NRR will coordinate with the host region State Liaison Officer for communications with state government.
+Inspectors should be aware of NRR’s role and inspection staff should follow internal protocols to ensure that NRR is notified of, and consulted on, issues that might involve communications with state and local governments and other Federal agencies.